• English

 Puerto de Mogan

-This was my little paradise: no high buildings, nice little restaurants, easily accessible and with lots of car park.
+This was my little paradise: no high buildings, nice little restaurants, easily accessible and with lots of car parks.

 The beach is tiny and there is no proper shower, but the water is much quieter than in Maspalomas.